-- 1. We are going to put in....
+- We are going to put in.....
 They'll

-- 2. employ.....
+employ.....

-- 3.put in.....
+put in.....

-- 4.play.....
+play......

-- 5.have.....
+have......

-- 6.have...... be able
+- 6.be able

-Activity Imagine that you are in charge of your school or college.
-Discuss with the rest of the class what changes you would like to make in the building.
+GROUP WORK Imagine that you are in charge of your college / university.
+Discuss with the rest of the group what changes you would like to make in the building.
 You must make definite decisions, and you have plenty of money to spend.
 Write down your decisions and say what the results will be.
+Present your ideas in class.

 2. A sports reporter is speaking from Omagua, where the next Olympic Games will take place soon.
-Put in 'll, will, won't, shall, is going, are going etc.
+Put in 'll, will, won't, is going, are going, etc.

 Believe it or not, this is the stadium where the Olympic Games ... to take place in a month's time.
-This stadium ...be ready until two days before the opening of the Games.
+This stadium ... be ready until two days before the opening of the Games.
 The Omaguan government has promised that it ... be ready.
 But that promise ... to be an easy one to keep.
 For the next month, hundreds of building workers ... be at work here, and the floodlights ... be on all night every night.
 But there is an optimistic feeling here that everything ... to be all right on the big day.